 So you’ve decided to start a dog grooming business.
 Congratulations!
 Starting any business can be a scary endeavor… but it’s also very rewarding and exciting!

-It might not seem like it, but choosing a name for your business might be one of the most difficult parts of getting it off the ground.
-Here’s a rundown of the do’s and don’ts of choosing the perfect name for your dog grooming business.
+It might not seem like it, but choosing a name might be one of the most difficult parts of starting a dog grooming business.
+Here’s a rundown of the do’s and don’ts to help you choose the perfect name!

 What’s in a Name?

 A lot, actually!
 Whether you like it or not, your business name will be the first impression you give to your potential clients.
-You’ll want to choose a name that – at best – makes the client relate with your brand, or at least peaks the client’s interest enough to want to know more about it.
+Ideally, you’ll want to choose a name that makes the client relate with your brand.
+At the very least, it should peak the client’s interest enough to want to know more about it.

 There are countless sources from which you can draw inspiration for a business name.
 Once you have an idea of the message you want to convey, you can then start looking for words, phrases or names that convey that message.
 Consider looking into: